Form elements do not have associated labels

 - Always add the label, then the input for Inputs, Text area and Select.

 - DO NOT cut and paste labels and inputs.

 - Give the labels a CSS class if you want to design them.

 Google Lighthouse says

-Labels ensure that form controls are announced properly by assistive technologies like screen readers.
-Assistive technology users rely on these labels to navigate forms.
+Assistive technology users rely on Labels to navigate forms.
+Labels help everyone know what the Field is for.
 Mouse and touchscreen users also benefit from labels because the label text makes a larger click target.